Graham-72/feed_import/README.txt

 to implement hook_feed_import_process_info() which returns an array keyed by function alias and with value of function name.
 If function is a static member of a class then value is an array containing class name and function name.
+Please note that in process function EVERY possible exception MUST BE CAUGHT!
 Example:

 function hook_feed_import_process_info() {